Leonardo-Boss/suckless-site/dwm.suckless.org/patches/deck/index.md

 Description
 -----------
-`deck` is a new layout for DWM (inspired by the TTWM window manager).
-It is like tile(), but with monocle in the stack.
-You have a master client (complete with nmaster et all), but the stack clients now overlap one another as in monocle().
-(The stacked clients are like a deck of cards, hence the name).
+`deck` is a dwm-layout which is inspired by the TTWM window manager.
+It applies the monocle-layout only to the clients in the stack.
+The master-client is still visible.
+The stacked clients are like a deck of cards, hence the name.

 	Tile :
 	+-----------------+--------+